pc-john/vkperf/ListOfTests.md

 ## Instancing throughput of vkCmdDrawIndirect()

+The test measures instancing performance of vkCmdDrawIndirect().

-Instancing throughput test of vkCmdDrawIndirect() uses single triangle instanced many times in single VkDrawIndirectCommand struct with the following content:
+VkDrawIndirectCommand structure instances single triangle very many times.
+The struct is initialized with the following content:

 ```c++
 indirectBufferPtr->vertexCount = 3;